top of page

 GMW Consultancy is continuously working on the evaluation of alternative fuels for shipping which includes the Power to X (PtX) from Hydrogen itself, Hydrogen plus Carbon or Nitrogen.
 The focus is on Hydrogen, Methane Gas, Methanol, Fischer Tropsch oil fuel and also Ammonia (comp.
 References).
 Do not hesitate to contact GMW-Consultancy.

-Fuels Mai 2023.png
+Fuels Dec 2023.png

 Sources: